AmberELEC/website/docs/System-Super-Nintendo-Entertainment-System.md

 - Extensions: `.st .zip .7z`

 Sufami Turbo games are not supported by the Beetle Supafaust core, and will require Snes9x.
-Additionally, zip or 7z compression will prevent these from being loaded.
+Additionally, zip or 7z compression will prevent Cartridge Linking from being used.

 ### BIOS